 My goal in sharing this with you is to give you tools to make choices that will protect, not harm you.

-So lets gently dive into this topic of Keto.
+So let's gently dive into this topic of Keto.
 As I stated in the beginning of my video (on my Facebook profile), I do use Ketogenic diets therapeutically with my clients in special circumstances.
 Directing a client through this type of diet requires me to do some calculations for the amount of protein, carbohydrates and fats they consume.
-This is based on each clients personal: age, height, weight etc. These calculation are essential to achieve a true state of ketosis, with a limited and controlled amount of carbohydrates and protein and an emphasis on healthy fats in their diet.
+This is based on each client's personal: age, height, weight etc. These calculations are essential to achieve a true state of ketosis, with a limited and controlled amount of carbohydrates and protein and an emphasis on healthy fats in their diet.

 Described above is what I would consider "True Keto" (which may or may not be different form what you believe Keto is.), and has shown to be an effective treatment for seizure disorders, and also aiding those with brain tumours.
 Being completely transparent I do not recommend Keto often in my practice, simply because of how challenging it is for my clients to follow, as well as it limits many of the foods I truly feel are protective (lots of fruits and vegetables) in order to maintain a true state of ketosis.

 My research and experience know the value of following a keto diet for specific health conditions.
 My concerns are raised with it is followed inappropriately.